Data

 When a user answers a question:

-method. - Each response is stored in the
+2. Each response is stored in the responses array using the updateData method.

 updateData(elementData) {